scubamount/scubamount.github.io/README.md

 # The Module

-The SALK-Utils PowerShell module has many handmade tools that fill multiple purposes.
+The SALK-Utils PowerShell module comprises of a set of custom-made tools with diverse functionalities.
+These tools are:

+* `cRED`:
-* Execute request for elevated network admin credentials and store encrypted until end of session (auto included in some scripts)
+  * facilitates the execution of requests for elevated network admin credentials, which are encrypted and stored until the end of the session (automatic inclusion in some scripts).
-  * `cRED`
+* `Find-LocalFile`:

-- Multithreaded filename search on your local drive
+  * allows for a multithreaded filename search on a local drive.

-  - `Find-LocalFile`
+* `Copy-LocalToRemoteList`:
-- Copy a file from your computer to any number of remote computers
+  * enables file copying from a local computer to any number of remote computers.

-  - `Copy-LocalToRemoteList`
+* `Find-FileToRemoteList`:
-- Find a file path(s) on any number of remote computers
+  * locates file path(s) on any number of remote computers.

-  - `Find-FileToRemoteList`
+* `Invoke-CommandToRemoteList` and `Invoke-CommandToRemote`:
-- Run a command as your user on any number of remote computers, or a single computer
+  * allow running a command as the user on any number of remote computers, or a single computer.

-  - `Invoke-CommandToRemoteList`
-  - `Invoke-CommandToRemote`
+* `Invoke-SCCMInstallToList`:
-- Force push SCCM updates on any number of remote computers
+  * facilitates the forced push of SCCM updates on any number of remote computers.

-  - `Invoke-SCCMInstallToList`
+* `Invoke-ProgramToRemoteList`:
-- Run a program with optional parameters on any number of remote computers
+  * allows running a program with optional parameters on any number of remote computers.

-  - `Invoke-ProgramToRemoteList`
+* `Invoke-ProgramToRemoteListPSEXEC`:
-- Run a program with optional parameters on any number of remote computers using Microsoft Sysinternals PSEXEC
+  * allows running a program with optional parameters on any number of remote computers using Microsoft Sysinternals PSEXEC.

-  - `Invoke-ProgramToRemoteListPSEXEC`
-- **and more...**

-  The module also includes multiple test scripts that are not ready to be ran
+The module also includes multiple test scripts that are not yet ready to be executed.

 # Aliases